What Are the Piaget Stages of Development?

-At this time, elementary-age and preadolescent children demonstrate logical, concrete reasoning.
+At this time, elementary-age and preadolescent children -- ages 7 to 11 -- show logical, concrete reasoning.

-Children's thinking becomes less egocentric and they are increasingly aware of external events.
-They begin to realize that one's own thoughts and feelings are unique and may not be shared by others or may not even be part of reality.
-Children also develop operational thinking -- the ability to perform reversible mental actions.
+Children's thinking becomes less focused on themselves.
+They're increasingly aware of external events.
+They begin to realize that their own thoughts and feelings are unique and may not be shared by others or may not even be part of reality.

 Formal Operational Stage

-Adolescents who reach this fourth stage of intellectual development are able to logically use symbols related to abstract concepts, such as algebra and science.
-They can think about multiple variables in systematic ways, formulate hypotheses, and consider possibilities.
+Adolescents who reach this fourth stage of intellectual development -- usually at age 11-plus -- are able to use symbols related to abstract concepts, such as algebra and science.
+They can think about things in systematic ways, come up with theories, and consider possibilities.
 They also can ponder abstract relationships and concepts such as justice.

-Although Piaget believed in lifelong intellectual development, he insisted that the formal operational stage is the final stage of cognitive development, and that continued intellectual development in adults depends on the accumulation of knowledge.
+Although Piaget believed in lifelong intellectual growth, he insisted that the formal operational stage is the final stage of cognitive development.
+He also said that continued intellectual development in adults depends on the buildup of knowledge.

 Along with the stages of development, Piaget's theory has several other main concepts.